Turnover on downs: Notable strategy

 High-school coach Kevin Kelley, the former head coach at Pulaski Academy in Little Rock, Arkansas, achieved national notoriety for his absolute refusal to punt, regardless of field position.
 He led the school to multiple state championships with a heavily analytics-driven strategy.
 After becoming Pulaski's head coach in 2003, he ran across a research paper by a Harvard professor who argued that punting made no mathematical sense.
 Kelley responded by initially reducing punting to less than twice per game, and soon eliminating it altogether.

 Statistics

 In the National Football League, turnovers on downs do not count as turnovers in statistics for either team; turnover statistics tally turnovers that occur during a play — namely, fumble recoveries and interceptions.

 In other sports

-Rugby league initially had unlimited tackles (the equivalent of a down in football) to score a try (the equivalent of a touchdown), which rugby union still uses.
-In 1967, a four-tackle rule was introduced in rugby league and in 1971, the limit was changed to six tackles.
-Teams in rugby league usually kick the ball on the fifth tackle so the defending team starts its attacking set as far down field as possible; being tackled with the ball on the sixth is the equivalent of a turnover on downs.
+In rugby union, a turnover can occur after any tackle because the defense can contest for possession of the ball.
+However, in rugby league, the defense cannot contest for possession of the ball; the ball is turned over after the sixth tackle, comparable to the turnover on downs in gridiron football.
+The attacking team usually punts before the sixth tackle so the defending team starts its attack as far downfield as possible.